whoismanoj/Team8-Company-Bankruptcy-Prediction-Mini-Project-DSAI/Readme.md

 ### 3. Data Preparation / Cleaning

 Dataset Source: Company Bankruptcy Prediction from Kaggle.
-Please refer to the source [here]: https://www.kaggle.com/datasets/fedesoriano/company-bankruptcy-prediction
+Please refer to the source [here](https://www.kaggle.com/datasets/fedesoriano/company-bankruptcy-prediction)

 Dataset Description: The dataset used contains financial rations of 5,606 comapnies, of which 220 have gone bankrupt.